mehrnooshmajari/mehrnooshmajari/README.md

-- 👋 Hi, I’m @mehrnooshmajari
+- 👋 Hi, I’m @mehrnoosh
 - 👀 I’m interested in web-developement, app developement and UX-design
 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on any related topics of my interest